A Topic Coverage Approach to Evaluation of Topic Models: Introduction

-In the experiments described in Section \ref{sect:modelcoverage} we apply the coverage measures to evaluate standard topic models of different sizes and types.
-The results indicate that the \nmfmodel model \citinl{Lee1999} is a good choice for topic discovery due to high coverage, its ability to precisely pinpoint the reference topics, and consistent performance on both datasets.
+The evaluations of topic models that we perform lead to recommendations for the choice of topic models used in topic discovery.
+The experiments in Section \ref{sect:modelcoverage}, where we evaluate coverage of topic models of different types, show that the \nmfmodel model \citinl{Lee1999, Arora2012} is a good default choice for topic discovery due to high coverage, its ability to precisely pinpoint the reference topics, and consistent performance on both datasets.
+The experiments in Section \ref{sect:covbysize}, where we measure the coverage of reference topics divided into size categories, support the use of larger models with more topics.
+These findings have practical implications since the \ldamodel model \citinl{Blei2003} with a modest number of topics is often a default choice for topic discovery.